koalabears/koala-shoes/README.md

 - [x] set up Github authentication
 - [x] set up JWT (JSON web tokens)
 - [ ] create requests to get issues data from Github API
+- [ ] set up database to store usernames and access tokens
 - [ ] set up database to store and retrieve issues data
 - [ ] set up infrastructure to check what data is new
-- [ ] build front-end with features e.g. toggling to show/close issues
+- [x] build front-end with features e.g. toggling to show/close issues
 - [ ] deploy to Heroku